Jared1204/JaredWilton.Tech/content/posts/2022-08-23-Study-And-Pass-Terraform-Associate-Certification/2022-07-04-Study-And-Pass-Terraform-Associate-Certification.md

 ## More of my stuff

-If you liked this post and want to check out my other work, consider connecting with me on [LinkedIn](https://www.linkedin.com/in/jared-wilton/), checking out my [GitHub](https://github.com/Jared1204) or [buying Me A Beer](https://buymeacoffee.com/dev_jared)
+If you liked this post and want to check out my other work, consider connecting with me on [LinkedIn](https://www.linkedin.com/in/jared-wilton/), checking out my [GitHub](https://github.com/Jared1204) or [Buying Me A Beer](https://buymeacoffee.com/dev_jared)